xing/hops/readme.md

 If you are developing any kind of real application, you certainly want to be able to test your code.
 For hops, we chose to include a rather simple testing toolchain consisting of [Mocha](https://mochajs.org) and [Enzyme](http://airbnb.io/enzyme/).

 ```
-npm test
+npm test (--coverage)
 ```

 In hops' default configuration, all files with names ending with `.test.js` (and outside `/node_modules`) are being picked up.
+As to be expected, the `coverage` flag enables test coverage reporting.

 ### API